ProjectDrawdown/solutions/tools/_Extraction_Guide.md

 jump around between pages a lot.
 It will prompt you when it switches to a new scenario.
 (It is possible to modify the notebook to disable the prompt, but I find it easier just to click OK a few times.)
 If it runs successfully, there should be no errors, and control should return to your cursor.

-Save and close the workbook (the macro updates a few things in the spreadsheet, so make sure this is the version you use for extraction).
+*Save and close the workbook* (the macro updates a few things in the spreadsheet, so make sure this is the version you use for extraction).
 Continue with the extraction instructions in the section above.

+#### Step 3: Turn all the little files into a Zip.

+Code to do this can be found in `_Tools.ipynb`